 Depreciation of capital assets, all of which is charged to operations, is computed on a straight-line basis at rates based upon the estimated service lives of the various property classes.
 The depreciation rates are based on depreciation studies performed by an outside consultant that are updated periodically, most recently in fiscal year 2011.
 The effective rate of depreciation based upon the average depreciable plant in service balance was 3.7% for fiscal year 2013 and 3.8% for fiscal year 2012.
-The average depreciable life of the depreciable capital assets for the Electric System is 24.5 years as of September 30, 2013, and 24.6 years as of September 30, 2012.
-The average depreciable life of the depreciable capital assets for the Water and Sewer Fund is 28.0 years as of September 30, 2013, and 27.5 years as of September 30, 2012.
-The average depreciable life of the depreciable capital assets for the DES is 25.6 years as of September 30, 2013, and 25.8 years as of September 30, 2012.
+The average depreciable life of the depreciable capital assets for the Electric System is 24.5 years as of September 30, 2012.
+The average depreciable life of the DES is 25.6 years as of September 30, 2013, and 25.8 years as of September 30, 2012.